Decitabine and Cedazuridine (Inqovi®)

 - Do not cut cuticles or ingrown nails.
 You may wear nail polish, but not fake nails.

-- Ask your oncology care team before you or someone you live with has any vaccinations.
+Ask your providers before you or someone you live with has any vaccines.

 Low Red Blood Cell Count (Anemia)